pardallio/dcmdb/README.md

 ```
 ./chase.py -list
 ```
-where more options can be added
+where more options can be added.
+Add a few `-v` or `-s` to see more/less information.

 ### Generate the data availability information